bespoke-silicon-group/bsg_sv2v/README.md

 older or less sophisticated tools.

-The tool uses Synopsys Design Compiler (DC) to perform elaboration of the design, and then post-processes to maps DC's gtech/seqqen/datapath representation back to stanadard Verilog.
-Thus a DC license is required by the party running the tool, but not by the party using the converted file.
+The tool uses Synopsys Design Compiler (DC) to perform elaboration of the design, and then post-processes to map DC's gtech/seqqen/datapath representation back to stanadard Verilog.
+Thus a DC license is required by the party running the tool, but is not required to use the converted file.

+This approach maximizes compatability with code that was written and targets DC.
+Of course it would also be neat if somebody wrote a totally open source SV to V!

 ## Setup